dealedoux/hello-world/README.md

 # hello-world
 My first repository
 My name is Deanna and Git is new to me.
-SItting at work wishing I had a pizza and a Twix bar.
+Sitting at work wishing I had a pizza and a Twix bar.